 I placed the booklets together with all three books side by side with their dates in order.
 I do the same for you in photos below, and I'll explain what I've seen.
 This will give you an easy view of some of what's missing, and a web page to share when you try to explain these changes to others.

-The picture on the left will have the older booklet from the 1960s, the middle one will have the 1970s booklet, and the booklet on the right will have the newest book.
+In the pictures below the older booklet from the 1960s, the middle one will have the 1970s booklet, and the booklet on the right will have the booklet from the 1990s.
 Otherwise, the oldest book is on your left and the newer book is on the right.
-That way you'll see them in chronological order, if you want to compare the catechisms.
+That way you'll see them in chronological order, if you want to compare these catechisms to your own.
+In 2012 there was a new version that I did not discern before taking the photos for this page.

 If you've seen enough and are looking for a good Catholic Sunday school Communion catechism, I recommend our Saint Anne's Helper booklet, worksheets, and recordings.

-Just a heads-up: This may seem like a sniggling item, yet years ago a catechist had thought it was important and had even called to ask, "Hey, what's up?
+Heads-up: This next may seem like a sniggling item, yet years ago my sister who is a long time catechist in Texas had thought it was important and had even called to ask, "Hey, what's up?
 Isn't the Father usually on the top of the triangle that shows the Blessed Trinity?"

 Hm….
 Yes, I hadn't caught that.
-This arrangement may make it seem as if the Son is more important than the Father.
+I agree with her that this arrangement may make it seem as if the Son is more important than the Father.
 Or whatever.
 This runs in all four booklets.

 This picture from the original 1963 New Saint Joseph FCC page 16 shows the Blessed Trinity where the Son is at the top.
 Usually the Father is seen at the top in an equilateral triad with the Son on the left and the Holy Ghost on the right.